What to do in Valletta? The 13 must-see sights in Malta’s capital

 The Grand Master’s Palace, which served as the official residence of 21 Grand Masters during the era of the Order of Malta, is remarkable not only for its history but also for its size.
 With a rectangular layout, the palace measures 97 metres long by 83 metres wide, making it the largest building in Valletta by surface area.

 The Palace Armoury stands out as one of the most impressive in the world, set in what were once the palace stables.
-This unique collection contains about 7,000 items, including armour worn by high-ranking knights and specially made for their horses.
+This unique collection contains about 7,000 items, including armour worn by high-ranking knights and armour specially made for their horses.
 Visitors can also admire parade armour, war trophies, ceremonial swords, cannons and other artefacts.

 The centrepiece of the collection is the gold-inlaid parade armour of Grand Master Alof de Wignacourt—a must-see for anyone fascinated by the chivalric era.